Home ABOUT

 Who is the editor?

 Island Social Trends is spearheaded by Mary P Brooke as Founder, Editor and Publisher.
-She holds a B.Sc. in health science (with a second major in sociology and community education) and a Certificate in Public Relations.
+She holds a B.Sc. in health science (with a second major in sociology and community education), a Certificate in Public Relations, and a certificate in digital marketing.

 Ms Brooke was nominated in 2023 for a Jack Webster Foundation award that each year recognizes a woman who contributes to her community through full-time journalism.

-Mary P Brooke reports with the BC Legislative Press Gallery as well as covering local and regional news.
+Mary P Brooke reports alongside the BC Legislative Press Gallery as well as covering key aspects of local and regional news.

-Mary believes that a community which knows itself makes better decisions for its residents and businesses and has a greater opportunity for achieving more sustainable directions.
-Journalism in support of a knowledge-based society is her contribution to the socioeconomic ecology of the west shore and south Vancouver Island region.
+Mary believes that a community that knows itself makes better decisions for its residents and businesses and has a greater opportunity for achieving more sustainable directions.
+Journalism in support of a knowledge-based society is her personal leadership contribution to the socioeconomic ecology of the west shore and south Vancouver Island region.

 Ms Brooke has spearheaded this socioeconomic news coverage through a series of publications, each building upon the other: MapleLine Magazine* (2008-2010), Sooke Voice News* (2011-2013), West Shore Voice News* (2014-2020), and Island Social Trends (since mid-2020). [*Print editions are archived at the Sooke Region Museum]